noahsanches10/allclearexteriorcare-website/content/blog/posts/essential-exterior-maintenance-tips-for-every-season.md

 Deck and patio surfaces should be carefully inspected for winter damage, including loose boards, damaged railings, or surfaces that have become slippery due to organic growth.
 Addressing these issues early prevents safety hazards and more extensive repairs.

-## Summer: East Tennessee Heat and Humidity Management
+## Summer: Middle Tennessee Heat and Humidity Management

 ### Surviving the Summer Season

-Summer in East Tennessee brings warmth and humidity that requires special considerations for exterior maintenance.
-With humidity levels, algae and mildew growth can accelerate.
+Summer in middle Tennessee brings warmth and humidity that requires special considerations for exterior maintenance.
+With high humidity levels, algae and mildew growth can accelerate.
 Early morning or late evening work prevents heat and humidity-related issues to surfaces and cleaning solutions.

 Regular window cleaning during summer maximizes natural light while helping to identify any heat-related damage to window seals or frames.
 The warm sun can cause materials to expand and contract, leading to seal failures that should be addressed promptly.